techprimelabs/techprimelabs.github.io/_posts/2025-08-11-singleton-design-pattern.md

 ## Conclusion
 Mastering the Singleton pattern and understanding the nuances of thread safety can greatly improve the performance and reliability of your applications.
 By using Dependency Injection, you can manage Singleton instances with ease, while the DI framework handles the lifecycle, though you may still need to implement locking to ensure thread safety when accessing shared resources.

 Hope you enjoyed it as much as I enjoyed writing for you.
-If you liked it, please give us a clap.